RedHatQE/carbon/docs/users/definitions/report.rst

  * User doesn't pre-create the payload directory and collects the unstructured artifacts they need in the execute phase using *artifacts*.
-Carbon will filter the list of artifacts for any .xml files, then creates a new folder under Carbon's data folder named **<data folder>/rp_paylod/results**, and place the xml files in this directory.
+Carbon will filter the list of artifacts for any .xml files, then create a new folder under Carbon's data folder named **<data folder>/rp_paylods/<uuid>/results**, and place the xml files in this directory.
+Here uuid is a unique id generated for every report portal block/run in carbon

  * User doesn't pre-create the payload directory and doesn't collect the unstructured artifacts in the execute phase using *artifacts*.
 Probably as an intermediate step between the Execute and Report phases.
-   The user would have to place the artifacts under the *.results* folder.
+   The user would have to place the artifacts under the carbon's *.results* folder.
 User can then put the name of the payload folder in the *artifact_location* key or let Carbon walk the data_folder directories.
-   Carbon will filter the list of artifacts for any .xml files, then creates a new folder under Carbon's data folder named **<data folder>/rp_paylod/results**, and place the xml files in this directory.
+   Carbon will filter the list of artifacts for any .xml files, then creates a new folder under Carbon's data folder named **<data folder>/rp_paylods/<uuid>/results**, and place the xml files in this directory.
+   Here uuid is a unique id generated for every report portal block/run in carbon

 Use Case 1
 ++++++++++